ipni/index-provider/docs/design.md

 data provider.
 - `Poll` Advertisements (`PublishLocal()`/`Poll()`): Indexers can periodically poll providers requesting for new advertisements.
 This is useful if an indexer or a provider was offline and may have missed updates, or if an indexer chooses not to advertise updates.
 The indexer issues a request to the provider to get the latest advertisement.
 The provider responds with the latest advertisement, which the indexer handles the same as if they had been received over gossip.
 - `Push` Advertisements (`PushAd()`): Some indexer nodes may support advertisement pushes by data providers.
 Indexers will trigger a new ingestion session to gather the data for that update.
+Pushes from previously unseen provideres may require a validation previous to ingestion.
 - `Immediate` Ingestion (`Push()`): Some data providers may want to share updates for a small number of CIDs which doesn't require the generation of a dedicated `Advertisement` and triggering an ingestion session.
 For this case, indexer nodes will provide an endpoint for providers to push small updates directly to them.
 Indexer nodes may